PhotonFile Logo

 What is PhotonFile?

-Transfers always travel over encrypted connections, and you can optionally enable client-side encryption in your browser so that only someone with your key can decrypt the file.
-The default behavior is ephemeral: transfer data is handled in memory during the session and cleared when the session ends.
+Relay transfers always travel over encrypted connections, and in supported browsers you can optionally enable client-side encryption so only someone with your key can decrypt the file.
+Vault applies client-side encryption before upload and is designed so PhotonFile stores encrypted data rather than plaintext vault contents.

 Do you store my files on your servers?

-PhotonFile is built to forget, not to remember.
-By default, the relay holds file bytes in memory only long enough to move them from sender to receiver, then clears transient state when the session ends.
-PhotonFile does not provide a stored "inbox" or a browseable library of your uploaded files.
+For Relay, PhotonFile is designed to avoid stored delivery.
+The relay holds file bytes in memory only long enough to move them from sender to receiver, then clears transient state when the session ends.

 Should I use a File Pass or a subscription?